Random quantum graphs: Preliminaries

 Traditionally random graphs are undirected and we will follow this tradition.
 Moreover we will consider reflexive, undirected graphs, i.e. we will be dealing with operator subsystems of the matrix algebra $M_n$.
 The dimension of such a subsystem can be interpreted as the average degree of our quantum graph; indeed, by \Cref{Prop:quantumadj} the normalized trace of the degree matrix $D=A\mathds{1}$ is equal to $d$, the dimension of our operator system.
 Actually, since we are dealing with reflexive graphs, it is more reasonable to call the number $d-1$ the average degree.

 In order to find a good random model of operator subsystems of a given dimension $d+1$, we can notice that that its sufficient to take a random $d$-dimensional subspace of Hermitian matrices and add identity to it.
-Among the most famous models of self-adjoint matrices is the GUE, which we will employ. \begin{definition} Fix $n\in \bN$ and $0\leqslant d \leqslant n^2-1$.
-We define the model $QG(n,d)$ to be a random operator system $V_d:= \op{span}(\mathds{1}, X_{1}, \dots, X_d\}$, where $X_1,\dots, X_d$ are independent GUE matrices.
+Among the most famous models of Hermitian matrices is the GUE (the Gaussian unitary ensemble), which we will employ.
+Recall that in this model the probability measure has a density with respect to the Lebesgue measure on Hermitian matrices proportional to $\exp(-\frac{n}{2} \op{Tr} (A^2))$ (see \cite[\S 2.6]{MR2906465}). \begin{definition} Fix $n\in \bN$ and $0\leqslant d \leqslant n^2-1$.
+We define the model $QG(n,d)$ to be a random operator system $V_d:= \op{span}(\mathds{1}, X_{1}, \dots, X_d\}$, where $X_1,\dots, X_d$ are independent GUE $n\times n$ matrices.
 Actually, we will take $X_{i}$ to be the traceless GUE matrix, i.e. the centered version of GUE which is constructed from the usual GUE by subtracting an appropriate multiple of the identity. \end{definition}